-Today is the 18th birthday of my dear son Minne.
+Today is the 18th birthday of our dear son Minne.
 So my first born child is now officially adult.

 I remember it like yesterday that I've become his mother.
 He was so small and 5 weeks premature, his weight was 2200 grams and length only 44 cm.

 Nowadays he's a head taller than me and a first year journalism student.

 Happy birthday Minne! (the English translation of his name is love)

 His life so far in a few Flickr thumbnails...

 Sunday, January 24, 2010

 Thanks to a mistake by Urban Outfitters (the shop girl had forgotten to remove a security tag on one of my purchases last week and I discovered it at home) I visited Antwerp again yesterday.

 Well it was a blessing in disguise because I always love visiting Antwerp and now I've discovered Julija's shop, a truly beautiful hip yarn shop, stylish and not as rigid as usual wool shops I know.